TetraScience provides features and services to pipeline your data into Data Warehouse and SQL Database solutions. The most commonly used are:

 (Aurora is designed for super high throughput transactions)

-After you become more familiar and confident of your business needs and the types of operations you want to perform, you can then transition to AWS RedShift or AWS Aurora.
-At that point, you are more confident with the type of queries and aggregations you want to perform, and can better optimize your use cases by designing the correct table in AWS Redshift.
+After you become more familiar and confident of your business needs and the types of operations you want to perform, you can then transition to Amazon RedShift or Amazon Aurora.
+At that point, you are more confident with the type of queries and aggregations you want to perform, and can better optimize your use cases by designing the correct table in Amazon Redshift.

-The TetraScience delivery team will provide AWS Glue ETL pipelines to move the latest data from S3 to your data warehouse.
+The TetraScience delivery team will provide AWS Glue ETL pipelines to move the latest data from Amazon Simple Storage Service (Amazon S3) to your data warehouse.
 We will handle edge cases, such as when the data is re-processed (for example, scientists may recalculate the peaks on the chromatogram) and your data warehouse must contain the latest changes.

 AWS Glue ETL Pipelines